HTHcoin/go-hthworld/README.md

 * High Performance SSD with at least 20GB free space
 * 25+ MBit/sec download Internet service

-### Full node on the main Go-Chain network
+### Full node on the main Go-HTHWorld network

-By far the most common scenario is people wanting to simply interact with the Go-Chain
+By far the most common scenario is people wanting to simply interact with the Go-HTHWorld
 network: create accounts; transfer funds; deploy and interact with contracts.
 For this particular use-case the user doesn't care about years-old historical data, so we can sync quickly to the current state of the network.
 To do so: